Updated August 13, 2021

 The COVID-19 worldwide pandemic has caused unforeseen challenges and extreme difficulties to healthcare systems across the county.
 The process of balancing expectations and the realities we are currently facing have caused hardships on many companies, Palomar Health included.
 Unfortunately, hospitals and healthcare systems, like many other businesses, are faced with tough decisions to ensure we are able to balance our finances and ensure we can continue serving the community during and after this crisis.
 As usual, we will continue to adjust staffing levels to patient volume.

 Yes.
 Palomar Health has been able to maintain use of all proper hospital-grade PPE.
 We always have and always will provide the necessary PPE required by the CDC for patient care.
 In many cases we have exceeded the requirements.

 Does Palomar Health have enough ventilators?

-We are preparing for a surge in patients who need ventilators and are continuing to increase our supply.
-We have a proof of concept that will allow multiple patients to share one ventilator, further increasing our capacity.
+We are continuing to increase our supply and have a proof of concept that will allow multiple patients to share one ventilator, further increasing our capacity.

 How has the community helped Palomar Health through giving?

 One of the most inspiring parts of this pandemic has been the tremendous outpouring of support we have seen from our community.
-In the last month alone, we have received 47 donations of food, 42 supply donations, 20,000 homemade masks and $450,000 in donations.
-A special $200,000 gift was made by jazz artist Richard Elliot and his wife Camella in honor of all of our physicians, nurses and staff, in the hopes that it will inspire others to give.
+Since March, we have received 7,860 meals and food items, 18,083 supply donations, 20,000 homemade masks and more than $1 million in donations.

 Why did Palomar Health ask for mask donations?